 Portfolio of leading products.
 AbbVie has a strong portfolio of products led by its market leading biologic, HUMIRA.
-HUMIRA is approved for six indication in the United States and eight in the European Union, and is also in development for a number of additional indications.
-AbbVie has leading market positions in several treatment areas including rheumatoid arthritis, psoriasis, Crohn's disease, HIV, cystic fibrosis complications, low testosterone, and thyroid disease.
-These treatment areas have significant growth potential driven by a number of factors, including increasing prevalence and diagnosis, demographics, and market penetration AbbVie's products demonstrate strong clinical performance for the patient and economic value for the payor.
+HUMIRA is approved for seven indications in the United States and nine in the European Union, and is also in development for a number of additional indications.
+AbbVie has leading market positions in several treatment areas including rheumatoid arthritis, psoriasis, Crohn's disease, HIV, cystic fibrosis complications, low testosterone, and thyroid disease These treatment areas have significant growth potential driven by a number of factors, including increasing prevalence and diagnosis, demographics, and market penetration.
+AbbVie's products demonstrate strong clinical performance for the patient and economic value for the payor.

 Broad pipeline of small molecule drugs and biologics targeting areas of unmet medical need.
 Building and advancing AbbVie's existing product pipeline is a key driver to future growth.
-For example, bardoxolone methyl is currently in Phase III development as a novel treatment for chronic kidney disease.
-AbbVie's interferon-free HCV regimen, which is expected to begin Phase III trials in 2013, has the potential to shorten and simplify treatment and increase cure rates, and daclizumab is in Phase III development as a promising treatment for multiple sclerosis.
+For example, AbbVie's investigational interferon-free HCV treatment, which is currently in Phase III development, has the potential to shorten and simplify treatment and increase cure rates.
+In addition, other Phase III programs include: daclizumab for multiple sclerosis; a levodopa-carbidopa intestin gel (LCIG) in the United States for advanced Parkinson's disease; elagolix for endometriosis; elotuzumab for multiple myeloma; and several new HUMIRA indications.
+AbbVie's pipeline also includes 10 compounds or new indications in mid-stage trials, including several that are expected to advance to Phase III within th next 18 months.